Daniel-KM/Omeka-S-module-Reference/README.md

 A block allows to display the lists in any page.
 Furthermore,

-These contents can be displayed anywere via the view helper `references()`:
+These contents can be displayed anywhere via the view helper `references()`:

 ```php
 // With default values.